Marguerite Du Londel: Sweden

 The French Du Londel theater in Sweden performed for the Royal Swedish court in the palace theaters of Confidencen and Drottningholm Palace Theater during the summers, and for the public in the Bollhuset theater in Stockholm during the winters.
 It was a significant theater with about twenty members, patronized by the royal court and the aristocracy.

 In 1759, Marguerite Morel married the actor and director of the theater, Louis Du Londel (1728–1793), and became henceforth known as Madame Du Londel or Madame Dulondel.

 Marguerite Du Londel made her debut in the Du Londel French theater in a ballet before the royal court in August 1755.
-She made a success, and the queen of Sweden, Louisa Ulrika of Prussia, compared her to Barbara Campanini and Babette Cochois of the Prussian Ballet in Berlin.
+She was a success, and the queen of Sweden, Louisa Ulrika of Prussia, compared her to Barbara Campanini and Babette Cochois of the Prussian Ballet in Berlin.

 Marguerite Du Londel was trained as a ballet dancer, actress and singer, which was not uncommon at the time.
-From 1759 onward, she additionally participated as both an actress and a singer.
+From 1759 onward, she participated as both an actress and a singer.
 As an actress, she mainly participated in soubrette roles.
 As a singer, she participated in many concerts at Riddarhuset, but also in the lyric plays staged by the theater.
 One of her most noted successes was Les Chinois by Hauteroche.

-She was given good critic in all three capacities of ballet dancer, singer and actress.
-Her multi talent made her one of the elite members of the French theater, and she is referred to as the lead female star of the theater alongside Marie Baptiste.
+She was given good reviews in all three capacities of ballet dancer, singer and actress.
+Her multiple talents made her one of the elite members of the French theater, and she is referred to as the lead female star of the theater alongside Marie Baptiste.